 In my time working as a Microsoft Dynamics CRM consultant, one of the things I’ve found myself doing most often is backing up and redeploying various organizations.
+After the work is done choosing a new AMS or CRM, associations often need help backing up and redeploying.
 Documentation on this is easy to find for CRM online, but not as plentiful for on premise organizations.

 Why we do it